 Anxiety can cause facial numbness and a tingling sensation.
-These symptoms of anxiety may trigger fears of a serious medical problem, such as a stroke or head injury.
+These symptoms of anxiety may make someone think they are experiencing a medical emergency, such as a stroke or head injury.

 Many different conditions can cause numbness, but tingling and numbness are among the most common anxiety symptoms, especially during a